-How Many Teeth Do Walleyes Have?
+How Many Teeth Do Walleye Have?

 While the number of teeth a walleye has will depend on its size, the average-sized walleye will have a total of up to 40 teeth.
-These canine teeth can be a one-half inch in length or larger for fully mature fish.
+These canine teeth can be one-half inch in length or larger for fully mature fish.

 In addition to the canine teeth, you will find each walleye has smaller ones filling its mouth as well.
 These smaller teeth are spaced out thoroughly on the upper and lower jaw to give the walleye a menacing look.
-Anglers prefer to target walleye when ice fishing, but may have been intimidated more than once by the teeth.
+Anglers prefer to target walleye when ice fishing but may have been intimidated more than once by the teeth.

 What Kind of Teeth Do Walleye Have?

-Walleye can look very vicious with their vampire looking teeth placement.
+Walleye can look very vicious with their vampire-looking teeth placement.
 The front of their mouth includes large and small pointed canines used to bite prey items.
-While these teeth are pointed, they are blunt and not as razor sharp as the teeth in a pike or muskie which can share the same waterways.
+While these teeth are pointed, they are blunt and not as razor-sharp as the teeth in a pike or muskie, which can share the same waterways.

 The most visible teeth in the front are also the largest, and you will normally see a set of four of them, the same as you would on a pike.
 When fishing and hooked and landed, many new anglers are intimidated by the menacing look of the walleye and can be somewhat timid of reaching in to remove the hooks.

 In addition to the large teeth that are easily noticeable, a closer inspection can show even more teeth on the upper and lower jaw as well as down the throat and towards the gill cover of the walleye.
-Walleye teeth placement are very similar to the teeth of a pike and the two fish may be mistaken for one another when fishing in the lake, especially if fishing in low light conditions.
+Walleye teeth placement is very similar to the teeth of a pike, and the two fish may be mistaken for one another when fishing in the lake, especially if fishing in low light conditions.

 How Walleye Use Their Teeth

-Many new and inexperienced walleye fishing anglers assume that the walleye’s teeth are made to do damage to humans, and they can be hesitant to place their hands anywhere near the mouth of the walleye in order to remove the hooks during fishing fearing a walleye bite.
+Many new and inexperienced walleye fishing anglers assume that the walleye’s teeth are made to do damage to humans, and they can be hesitant to place their hands anywhere near the mouth of the walleye in order to remove the hooks during fishing, fearing a walleye bite.
 Pike anglers are experienced with aggressive fish, and walleye are not nearly as aggressive.

-The main purpose of these jagged pointy teeth is for the walleye to grab and secure live baitfish prey when hunting in the lake.
+The main purpose of these jagged, pointy teeth is for the walleye to grab and secure live baitfish prey when hunting in the lake.
 Walleye have good eyesight even in lakes with low visibility, and this is the main food source of the species.
 This style of teeth can not only grab baitfish when they bite but hold tightly onto them as they struggle to get free.

 Smaller teeth further in the mouth of the walleye can help move the prey item down into the stomach of the walleye for digestion.
-Since these small prey fish will need to be positioned head first, the walleye needs to ensure they can hold the prey tightly while they try to manipulate it into position to swallow.
+Since these small prey fish will need to be positioned head first, the walleye needs to ensure they can hold the prey tightly while they try to manipulate it into a position to swallow.